|

 Will educational and vocational training

-help people who have mental retardation?
+help people who have intellectual disability?

 The fact is: